google/earthengine-community/tutorials/beginner's-cookbook/index.md

 ## Features and feature collections

-- Features are geometries associated with specific properties
+- Features are geometries associated with specific properties.
-- Feature collections are groups of features
+- Feature collections are groups of features.

 ![Counties in the contiguous United States](county-features.png)